Wall Street casts doubt on GrubHub's growth plan; shares tank

 Typically, online food delivery often has one clear winner as users download and use only one app, constricting the market to one or two major players.

-BTIG analyst Peter Saleh said GrubHub's strategy to invest more to add restaurants and increase customer loyalty through various rewards and incentive programs could take several years to bear fruit - and will not be well received by investors.
+GrubHub's strategy to invest more to add restaurants and increase customer loyalty through various rewards and incentive programs could take several years to bear fruit - and will not be well received by investors, said BTIG analyst Peter Saleh.

-Shares of GrubHub were trading at $38.50 before the bell, significantly below the stock's median price target of $86.
-If premarket losses hold, the stock would have its worst day ever and open the lowest in over two years.

-(Reporting by Akanksha Rana and Tanvi Mehta in Bengaluru; Editing by Bernard Orr and Sweta Singh)
+(Reporting by Akanksha Rana, Tanvi Mehta and Noor Zainab Hussain in Bengaluru; Editing by Bernard Orr, Sweta Singh and Sriraj Kalluvila)

 ((akanksha.rana@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 1130; Twitter: @AkankshaRanaa;))